FutureInsightTech/InsightfulFlutterApp/README.md

    - [Navigate to the Project Folder](#navigate-to-the-project-folder)
    - [Run the Emulator](#run-the-emulator)
    - [Run the Project](#run-the-project)
 2. [Usage](#usage)
    - [Launch the Future Insight App](#launch-the-future-insight-app)
    - [Browse Services and Technologies](#browse-services-and-technologies)
    - [Learn More About a Service](#learn-more-about-a-service)
    - [Access Educational Resources](#access-educational-resources)
    - [Stay Updated with News and Trends](#stay-updated-with-news-and-trends)
 3. [Contributing](#contributing)
 4. [License](#license)
 5. [Contact](#contact)

-Feel free to use this table of contents to navigate through the provided information.

 ## Installing Processor:
 1. Install Flutter on your system by following these links